Captain Underpants: The First Epic Movie: Theatrical

-Captain Underpants: The First Epic Movie was previously scheduled to be released on March 10, 2017, but in September 2015, The Boss Baby took over its date.
+Captain Underpants: The First Epic Movie was previously scheduled to be released on March 10, 2017, but on September 18, 2015, The Boss Baby took over its date.
 The film was then moved to June 2, 2017.
 Other territories such as Europe and Asia received the film between July and October 2017.
-It first premiered at the Regency Village Theater in Los Angeles, California in the United States on May 21, 2017.
-The film was chosen alongside with the 2017 Columbia Pictures and Sony Pictures Animation film The Emoji Movie to inaugurate the removal of Saudi Arabia's cinema ban through a double feature screening on January 13, 2018, organized by Cinema 70, they were the first two movies to be given an official public screening in the country in 35 years.
-It was the last DreamWorks Animation film distributed through their 2013 output deal with 20th Century Fox.
-(Note: In 2018, the film's distribution rights were transferred from 20th Century Fox to Universal Pictures.
-This is because Comcast and NBCUniversal acquired DreamWorks Animation in 2016.)
+The film first premiered at the Regency Village Theater in Los Angeles, California in the United States on May 21, 2017.
+The film was chosen alongside with the 2017 Columbia Pictures and Sony Pictures Animation film The Emoji Movie to inaugurate the removal of Saudi Arabia's cinema ban through a double feature screening on January 13, 2018, organized by Cinema 70, they were both of the first two movies to be given an official public screening in the country in 35 years.

+Captain Underpants: The First Epic Movie was the last DreamWorks Animation film to be distributed by 20th Century Fox, following Comcast and NBCUniversal's acquisition of DreamWorks Animation in 2016.
+Starting with How to Train Your Dragon: The Hidden World, all DreamWorks Animation films would be distributed by Universal Pictures.

 Home media

-Captain Underpants: The First Epic Movie was first released digitally in the United States on digital download on August 29, 2017, before it was first released digitally in the United States on 4K Ultra HD Blu-ray, Blu-ray, and DVD by 20th Century Fox Home Entertainment (through DreamWorks Animation Home Entertainment) on September 12, 2017.
+Captain Underpants: The First Epic Movie was first released digitally in the United States on digital download on August 29, 2017, and was first released physically in the United States on 4K Ultra HD Blu-ray, Blu-ray, and DVD by 20th Century Fox Home Entertainment (through DreamWorks Animation Home Entertainment) on September 12, 2017.